quandelaa/4chan-greentext-generator/README.md

 ## Requirements

 - Pillow library
-- arial.ttf and arialbd.ttf in the same folder as the script
+- arial.ttf and arialbd.ttf in the same folder as the script (often not needed because the fonts are probably already in your system)
-- An `assets/` folder with your images
+- An `assets/` folder with images

 ## Example Output